Bosnia and Herzegovina in the Eurovision Song Contest 2008: Internal selection

-On 3 November 2007, the broadcaster opened the submission period for artists and composers to submit their entries up until 20 December 2007.
+On 3 November 2007, BHRT opened the submission period for artists and composers to submit their entries up until 20 December 2007.
 Artists were required to be citizens of Bosnia and Herzegovina, have at least three years of television or concert appearances, and have released at least two albums and three music videos, while songwriters could be of any nationality but were required to submit songs in one of the official languages of Bosnia and Herzegovina.
 31 valid submissions out of 50 were received at the closing of the deadline and on 27 December 2007, BHRT announced that they had internally selected Elvir Laković Laka to represent Bosnia and Herzegovina in Belgrade.
-The seven-member selection committee that determined Laka and the song to be performed at the contest, which was written by Laka himself, consisted of Dejan Kukrić (Bosnian Head of Delegation at the Eurovision Song Contest), Milorad Kenjalović (assistant professor at the University of Banja Luka Academy of Arts), Vesna Andree-Zaimović (musicologist), Jasmin Ferović (Head of Music at BH Radio 1), Damir Šehanović (music journalist), Admir Đulandžić (music producer of MP BHRT) and Maja Čengić (press and public relations officer for the Bosnian Eurovision Delegation).
+The seven-member selection committee that determined Laka and the song to be performed at the contest, which was written by Laka himself, consisted of Dejan Kukrić (Bosnian-Herzegovinian Head of Delegation at the Eurovision Song Contest), Milorad Kenjalović (assistant professor at the University of Banja Luka Academy of Arts), Vesna Andree-Zaimović (musicologist), Jasmin Ferović (Head of Music at BH Radio 1), Damir Šehanović (music journalist), Admir Đulandžić (music producer of MP BHRT) and Maja Čengić (press and public relations officer for the Bosnian-Herzegovinian Eurovision Delegation).